 The bill amends the Michigan election law by updating several sections related to voter identification and provisional ballots.
-Key changes include the requirement for registered electors to present identification for election purposes and to execute an application form in the presence of an election official.
-The bill specifies that if an elector does not have the required identification, they must sign an affidavit and present proof of identity and residency to be allowed to vote.
-If they cannot provide these documents, they will be issued a provisional ballot that will not be tabulated on election day but will be secured for verification after the election.
+Key changes include the requirement for registered electors to present identification for election purposes and to execute an application that includes their name, address, date of birth, and a statement affirming U.S. citizenship.
+If an elector does not have identification, they must sign an affidavit and provide proof of identity and residency to be allowed to vote.
+If they cannot provide these documents, they will receive a provisional ballot that will not be tabulated on election day but will be secured for verification afterward.

 Statutes affected: Senate Introduced Bill: 168.523